Earth 2 (TV series)

-Earth 2 is an American science fiction television series which aired on NBC from November 6, 1994, to June 4, 1995.
+Earth 2 is an American science fiction television series that aired on NBC from November 6, 1994, to June 4, 1995.
 The show was canceled after one season of 21 episodes.
 It follows the journey and settlement of a small expeditionary group called the Eden Project, with the intent to journey to an Earth-like planet called G889 in an attempt to find a cure to an illness called "the syndrome".
 The series was created by Billy Ray, Michael Duggan, Carol Flint, and Mark Levin, produced by Amblin Entertainment and Universal Television, and filmed primarily in northern New Mexico around the Santa Fe area.
 The series' music was composed by David Bergeaud, and the executive producers were Duggan, Levin, and Flint.

 The show had a successful premiere, reaching eighth place for the week; however, ratings dropped off quickly as the Nielsen ratings share had dropped from 23% to 9%.
 During its run, it had been nominated for a Primetime Emmy, Saturn, and other awards.
 In 2005, the entire series was released on DVD in a four-disc set.